what to do if your menstrual disc gets stuck

 find the rim or use the loop tab

-Slide a finger along the vaginal wall until you feel the disc’s rim.
-Hook underneath it and pull out slowly at a downward angle.
-If you’re using a my mimi disc, the loop tab makes this part simple - just grab and guide.
+Slide a clean finger along the vaginal wall until you feel the disc’s rim.
+Hook underneath the rim and pull slowly at a downward angle.

 stay patient and take breaks if needed